TelemetryDeck/docs/basics/activation.md

 With TelemetryDeck's Activation dashboard, these insights are automatically collected and visualized with no additional code required beyond updating to SwiftSDK 2.8.0 / KotlinSDK 6.0.0 or later.

 {% noteinfo "How TelemetryDeck Detects Activated Users" %}
-Activated users are those with at least 5 minutes total usage time while having either less than 15 minutes total usage (to exclude long-term users) or fewer than 5 sessions.
+Activated users are those with at least 5 minutes total usage time while having fewer than 5 sessions.
 {% endnoteinfo %}

 ## Activated user growth trends